Bill Richardson: Ambassador to the United Nations (1997–1998)

-U.S. Secretary of Energy
+U.S. Secretary of Energy (1998–2001)

 The Senate confirmed Richardson to be Clinton's Secretary of Energy on July 31, 1998.
 His tenure at the Department of Energy was marred by the Wen Ho Lee nuclear controversy.
-As told by The New York Times in a special report, a scientist later named as Lee at the Los Alamos National Laboratory was reported as a suspect who might have given nuclear secrets to the Chinese government.
+As told by The New York Times in a special report, a scientist later named as Lee at the Los Alamos National Laboratory was reported as a suspect who might have given nuclear secrets to the People's Republic of China government.
 The article mentioned Richardson several times, although he denied in sworn testimony that he was the source or that he made improper disclosures.
 After being fired and spending nine months in solitary confinement as an alleged security risk, Lee was later cleared of espionage charges and released with an apology from the judge.
 Eventually, Lee won a $1.6 million settlement against the federal government and several news outlets, including the Times and The Washington Post, for the accusation.
-Richardson was also criticized by the Senate for his handling of the espionage inquiry, which involved missing computer hard drives containing sensitive data, and for not testifying in front of Congress sooner.
+Richardson was also criticized by the United States Senate for his handling of the espionage inquiry, which involved missing computer hard drives containing sensitive data, and for not testifying in front of Congress sooner.
 Richardson justified his response by saying that he was waiting to uncover more information before speaking to Congress.
 Republican Senators called for Richardson's resignation, while both parties criticized his role in the incident, and the scandal ended Richardson's hope of being named as Al Gore's running mate for the 2000 presidential election.

 Richardson tightened security following the scandal, leading to the creation of the National Nuclear Security Administration (NNSA, not to be confused with the NSA and the NSC).
 This foreshadowed the creation of the Department of Homeland Security in reaction to the 9/11 attacks.
-Richardson also became the first Energy Secretary to implement a plan to dispose of nuclear waste.
-He created the Director for Native American Affairs position in the department in 1998, and in January 2000, oversaw the largest return of federal lands, 84,000 acres (340 km2), to an Indian Tribe (the Northern Ute Tribe of Utah) in more than 100 years.
+He created the Director for Native American Affairs position in the department in 1998, and in January 2000, oversaw the largest return of federal lands, 84,000 acres (340 km2), to a Native American Tribe (the Northern Ute Tribe of Utah) in more than 100 years.
 Richardson also directed the overhaul of the department's consultation policy with Native American tribes and established the Tribal Energy Program.